New Pendolino: Avant S-114 (Spain)

 The Avant S-114, locally designated as the RENFE Class 114, is a four-car variant of the New Pendolino series.
 During October 2004, it was announced that RENFE had placed an order for 30 high-speed trains, configured for medium distance routes and thus lacking tilting mechanisms.
-The order, which was subsequently reduced to thirteen trainsets, supplemented the operator's older fleet of Class 104 Pendalinos.
+The order, which was subsequently reduced to thirteen trainsets, supplemented the operator's older fleet of Class 104 Pendolinos.

 In autumn 2008, the first train of the new class was formally presented.
 The RENFE has operated its S-114 fleet on its high-speed services between Madrid, Segovia, and Valladolid, along the high-speed line.

 ETR 675 (Italy)

 The Pendolino EVO ETR 675 operated by the open-access high-speed operator Nuovo Trasporto Viaggiatori (NTV), is a member of the Avelia family of Alstom, which also includes other rolling stock produced and operated across various different countries.
 The ETR 675, akin to the model operated by PKP, is not equipped with tilting apparatus.
 The name Pendolino, however, evidently remains as a brand for trains that can be structured both with and without oscillation.